ipeaGIT/censobr/README.md

 Microdata of Brazilian census are often be too big to load in users' RAM memory.
 To avoid this problem, **censobr** will by default return an [Arrow table](https://arrow.apache.org/docs/r/articles/arrow.html#tabular-data-in-arrow), which can be analyzed like a regular `data.frame` using the `dplyr` package without loading the full data to memory.

-This example below calcuates the average rent in by state.
+This example below calculates the average rent in by state.

 ```
 dfh |> group_by(V0001) |>